moogway82/JamSoftElectronULA/README.md

 #### Upper-side of the BOTTOM board:

-- All the resisters are pull-ups here, so using multimeter in resistance mode, put one probe on 5V 'pad, coloured red below, and the other one:
+- All the resisters are pull-ups here, so using multimeter in resistance mode, put one probe on 5V pad, coloured red below, and the other one:

   - Green pads for R16, R17, R18, R19: should each be about 4.7kΩ
   - Blue pad for R2: should be about 10kΩ